DataDog/documentation/content/en/dashboards/widgets/powerpack.md

 ### Add a Powerpack instance
 After you create a Powerpack, you can add an instance of that Powerpack to multiple dashboards.

-To add a powerpack instance to the dashboard:
+To add a Powerpack instance to the dashboard:
-1. Click the "Powerpacks" tab of the widget tray to find available powerpacks.
+1. Click the "Powerpacks" tab of the widget tray to find available Powerpacks.
 You can search with text as well as the predefined tags.
-1. Click the desired Powerpack to add to your dashboard to open the configuration for the powerpack instance.
+1. Click the desired Powerpack to add to your dashboard to open the configuration for the Powerpack instance.
 1. Select filter values and how the filters are controlled.
-    * Powerpack filters - the selected value applies to widgets inside the powerpack instance.
+    * Powerpack filters - the selected value applies to widgets inside the Powerpack instance.
     * Dashboard filters - controlled by dashboard template variables.
 1. Click **Confirm**.

 ### Customizing a Powerpack instance

-Changes to a powerpack instance **do not** apply to other powerpack instances in other dashboards.
+Changes to a Powerpack instance **do not** apply to other Powerpack instances in other dashboards.

 To customize Powerpack instances displayed on your dashboard:
 1. Click the kebab menu on the instance header.
 1. Select **Edit Display Options** from the Instance Actions menu.
-1. Choose new styling options for the header, update the group title, or configure the filters used by your powerpack.
+1. Choose new styling options for the header, update the group title, or configure the filters used by your Powerpack.
-1. Configure the tag values of your powerpack instance.
+1. Configure the tag values of your Powerpack instance.
 Check **Add to dashboard**, to use this as a dashboard template variable.

 {{< img src="dashboards/widgets/powerpack/instance_configuration_modal.png" alt="Configuration options for a Powerpack instance" style="width:100%;" >}}